 Using the same examples as above,

-- A physiotherapy client may be referred onto an orthopaedic surgeon, a podiatrist, a pilates instructor or even a dietician.
+- A physiotherapy client may be referred to an orthopaedic surgeon, a podiatrist, a pilates instructor, or even a dietician.

 - Acupuncture clients may seek the services of a Chinese medicine practitioner or return to the G.P who originally referred them.